neomatrix369/RESTAPIUnifier/README.md

 - ...combine it with other interesting ideas, libraries, etc...
 - ...do the above and submit pull requests.
 - ...create new examples of existing APIs which can be accessed through the library.
+- ...please follow the principles behind the Java project
+- ...please use Test-Driven Development (TDD) to spawn out your solutions, ideal a test for each feature / functionality.
+Behaviour-Driven Development (BDD) based solutions are also welcome.